Encrypt.Me – Keeps Logs and is Strictly Not Suitable For Torrenting!

 Surfshark, a leading industry provider with no security flaws like Encrypt.Me and with a far larger server network than this provider will cost you just $1.99/month on its best plan.
 This is less than half the price for the double the time of subscription than Encrypt.Me.

 So I would definitely say that Encrypt.Me is losing its appeal majorly on the pricing front.

-You cant offer a lesser service at a higher price than your competition.
+You cant offer lesser service at a higher price than your competition.

 The provider has some other plans that you can opt for as well.
-Like its “Passes” plans, which has a weekly subscription plan being offered at $3.99 billed once.
-I really liked this plan as this is perfect for those who are going out on a trip abroad and need to protect themselves fro just a week or two.
+Like its “Passes” plan, which has a weekly subscription plan being offered at $3.99 billed once.
+This is meant for those who are going out on a trip abroad and need to protect themselves for just a week or two.